DelusionArun/CodingChallenge/CHALLENGE_README.md

 Similarly, it is possible for others to defeat monsters that are in his range by the next time sequence.

+Lucky for him, he possesses a clairvoyant spell that allows him to determine the number of monsters that will appear in each time frame.

 ### Explanation:
 <pre>
 For example, consider Kazuma faced 3 monsters in time t0, 5 monsters in time t1, and 2 monsters in time t2.